mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### Creating a Commit

-When creating or processing a Commit, three different ratchet trees and their associated GroupContexts are used:

-1. "Old" refers to the ratchet tree and GroupContext for the epoch before the commit.
-The old GroupContext is used when signing the MLSPlainText so that existing group members can verify the signature before processing the commit.
-2. "Provisional" refers to the ratchet tree and GroupContext constructed after applying the proposals that are referenced by the Commit.
-The provisional GroupContext uses the epoch number for the new epoch, and the old confirmed transcript hash.
-This is used when creating the UpdatePath, if the UpdatePath is needed.
-3. "New" refers to the ratchet tree and GroupContext constructed after applying the proposals and the UpdatePath (if any).
-The new GroupContext uses the epoch number for the new epoch, and the new confirmed transcript hash.
-This is used when deriving the new epoch secrets, and is the only GroupContext that newly-added members will have.
+When creating or processing a Commit, a client updates the ratchet tree and GroupContext for the group.
+These values advance from an "old" state reflecting the current epoch to a "new" state reflecting the new epoch initiated by the Commit.
+When the Commit includes an UpdatePath, a "provisional" group context is constructed that reflects changes due to the proposals and UpdatePath, but with the old confirmed transcript hash.

 A member of the group creates a Commit message and the corresponding Welcome message at the same time, by taking the following steps: